 Mr. Martin Chi Ping Lau has served as our director since December 2017.
 Mr. Lau is president and executive director of Tencent Holdings Limited (SEHK: 0700), or Tencent.
 He joined Tencent in 2005 as the chief strategy and investment officer, and was responsible for corporate strategies, investments, merger and acquisitions and investor relations.
 In 2006, Mr. Lau was promoted as president of Tencent to manage the day-to-day operation of Tencent.
 In 2007, he was appointed as an executive director of Tencent.
 Prior to joining Tencent, Mr. Lau was an executive director at Goldman Sachs (Asia) L.L.C.'s investment banking division and the chief operating officer of its telecom, media and technology group.
 Prior to that, he worked at Mckinsey & Company, Inc. as a management consultant.
 Mr. Lau also serves as a non-executive director of Kingsoft Corporation Limited, an Internet based software developer, distributor and software service provider listed on Hong Kong Stock Exchange, a director of JD.com Inc., the largest retailer of China listed on the Nasdaq, and a director of Leju Holdings Limited, an online-to-offline real estate services provider in China listed on the NYSE.
-Mr. Lau received a bachelor of science degree in electrical engineering from the University and an MBA degree from Kellogg Graduate School of Management, Northwestern University.
+Mr. Lau received a bachelor of science degree in electrical engineering from the University of Michigan, a master of science degree in electrical engineering from Stanford University and an MBA degree from Kellogg Graduate School of Management, Northwestern University.